maxhayes17/TwitterClone/README.md

 To see the app working with some users and posts already existing, do the following:

 1. Navigate to `backend/index.js`
-2. At the botton of the page you will see the following:
+2. At the botton of the page you will see
 ```javascript
     // User.insertMany(users);
     // Post.insertMany(posts);